 On This Page

-Penalties for Shoplifting in Houston
+Penalties for Shoplifting in Texas

 - Property valued at less than $100: Class C misdemeanor.
 If convicted, you can be fined up to $500.
 (NOTE: You could be charged with a Class B misdemeanor if you have a previous conviction for shoplifting.)